Online Resource Allocation with Cancellations: Introduction

-\textbf{(ii)~Upper-bounds via primal-dual in all parameter regimes.} Second, we establish \emph{exact} matching upper-bounds by introducing a novel primal-dual family of online algorithms for this problem.
-The primal-dual framework has demonstrated its efficacy in designing and analyzing online bipartite allocation algorithms with irrevocable allocations or free cancellations in various contexts.\footnote{Examples of such applications include the well-celebrated online bipartite matching problem with or without vertex weights~\citep{KVV-90,AGKM-11}, online budgeted allocation (Adwords) problem~\citep{MSVV-07,BN-09}, online assortment optimization with or without reusable resources~\citep{GNR-14,FNS-19,GIU-20}, and the special case of our problem when $f=0$, which is the online edge-weighted bipartite matching with free disposal~\citep{FKMMP-09,DHKMY-16}.} However, until now, this framework has not been applied to cases where cancellation is costly, and it remained uncertain whether it could be beneficial in such settings.
+\textbf{(ii)~Tight upper-bounds via primal-dual in all parameter regimes.} After establishing lower bounds, we provide \emph{exact} matching upper bounds by introducing a novel primal-dual family of online algorithms for this problem.
+The primal-dual framework has proven effective in designing and analyzing online bipartite allocation algorithms with irrevocable allocations or free cancellations across various contexts. \footnote{Notable examples include the well-known online bipartite matching problem with vertex weights~\citep{AGKM-11}, the online budget allocation problem (Adwords)~\citep{MSVV-07,BN-09}, online assortment optimization with or without reusable resources~\citep{GNR-14,FNS-19,GIU-20,GGISUW-22,DFNSU-24}, and the special case of online edge-weighted bipartite matching with free disposal, i.e., $\buybackcost=0$~\citep{FKMMP-09,DHKMY-16}.} However, until now, this framework has not been applied to settings where cancellation is costly, and it has remained unclear whether it could be beneficial in such settings.

-The main challenge arises from the fact that the optimal offline benchmark does not involve buybacks (incurring no buyback cost).
-Consequently, the linear program for the optimum offline solution \emph{does not} capture any aspects of the buyback feature in our problem.
-Prior work on single-resource buyback~\citep{BHK-09,AK-09} does not propose systematic approaches to address the problem; instead, they either rely on simple variations of the naive greedy algorithm or adhoc randomized schemes (for rounding weights) to obtain competitive online algorithms.
-It remains unclear whether any of these adhoc ideas can be extended to the matching environment.
-This gap in understanding the buyback problem from prior literature makes developing the optimal competitive online algorithm for edge-weighted online matching with costly cancellation/buyback highly challenging.
+The main challenge stems from the fact that the optimal offline benchmark does not involve buybacks, meaning it incurs no cancellation costs.
+As a result, the linear program for the optimal offline solution \emph{does not} takes into account any aspects of the buyback feature in our problem.
+Prior work on single-resource buyback~\citep{BHK-09,AK-09} have not proposed systematic approaches to address this issue; instead, they rely on simple variations of greedy algorithms or ad hoc randomized schemes (to round the weights) to develop competitive online algorithms.
+It is not clear whether any of these ad hoc methods can be extended to the matching environment.
+This gap in understanding the buyback problem from the prior literature makes the development of an optimal competitive online algorithm for edge-weighted online matching within the buyback model highly challenging.